shan-weiqiang/my_neovim_config/README.md

         - Nerd Font Mono is not the same as Mono, Nerd Font Mono means icon has the same width as character
     - Color Schemes: One Half Dark
     - Mode: Focus Mode
+## MacBook

+- Terminal: iTerm2
+    - Font: JetBrainsMono Nerd Font
+    - Need to change left option key to Esc+ to use the Alt key bindings

 ## Tips